aslepyan/CompressiveTactileSubsampling/README.md

 For its simulation, you need to upload the file named `realTimeBinaryReconPBP.ino` and determine the accuracy by using the `realTimeSimu.m`, while all the remaining operations are the same as the real-time reconstruction.<br />
 As for the real-time classification, first of all, you need get the library through `libTraining.m` as mentioned above.
 After adjusting some parameters, upload the `realTimeBinarySRC.ino` to the sensor.
 Then, run the `dict2Arduino_class.m` to transfer the library to the sensor.
 Last, visualize the real-time classification through the serial monitor in the Arduino.

-* `realTimeBinaryReconPBP` contains the Arduino code to enable the sensor to sample the tactile data in real time by using the binary subsampling method, and to reconstruct the subsampled image by a learned dictionary patch by patch;
+* `realTimeBinaryReconPBP` contains the Arduino code to enable the sensor to sample the tactile data in real-time by using the binary subsampling method, and to reconstruct the subsampled image by a learned dictionary patch by patch;
 * `realTimeBinaryReconPBPSimu` contains the Arduino code to enable the sensor to sample and reconstruct the full raster tactile data, which has been sampled and stored.
 This simulation aims to determine the accuracy of the real-time reconstruction method by a learned dictionary patch by patch;
-* `realTimeBinarySRC` contains the Arduino code to enable the sensor to sample the tactile data in real time using the binary subsampling method, and to classify the subsampled tactile image using the SRC method;
+* `realTimeBinarySRC` contains the Arduino code to enable the sensor to sample the tactile data in real-time using the binary subsampling method, and to classify the subsampled tactile image using the SRC method;
 * `realTimeBinarySRCSimu` contains the Arduino code to enable the sensor to sample and classify the full raster tactile data, which has been sampled and stored.
 This simulation aims to determine the accuracy of the real-time classification by SRC;
 * `dict2Arduino_recon.m` is used to transfer a learned dictionary and its corresponding helper matrices from MATLAB to the sensor;
 * `dict2Arduino_class.m` is used to transfer a library used in the SRC from MATLAB to the sensor;